 Students in your exam cohort may belong to a particular group that has been identified as underperforming in your school, e.g. disadvantaged students.
 By requesting and analysing scripts from students in a particular group, areas of strength and areas of development can be identified.

-How to make the most of exam scripts this year
+How to make the most of exam scripts

 Let’s look at a few examples of scenarios when requesting a larger number of scripts may be beneficial.